fdb/slarg-website/events/2022-10-13-typp-launch.md

 title: TYPP Launch
 byline: "Research publication "
 type: Launch
-author: SLARG / Advanced Research Master
+author: SLARG / Advanced Master of Research
 date: 2022-10-13
 time: 20:00-21:00
-location: Showroom, Sint Lucas Antwerpen
+location: Showroom, Campus Sint Lucas Antwerpen
 main_image: https://ucarecdn.com/8b143367-a758-4535-9828-d4a3c0887618/
 images:
   - https://ucarecdn.com/19906093-db71-48fe-9715-0177b2a49f64/
 ---
 \*Double Launch: **TYPP # 8**  and **ADMA TYPP # 2**

 *TYPP is the Sint Lucas Antwerpen Research Publication.
-At this launch we present two new TYPP publications: the regular TYPP, designed by Ward Heirwegh, with contributions by SLARG researcherrs and friends, and the AdMa TYPP, designed by Joud Toamah, with contributions by the Advanced Master of Research participants.*
+At this launch we present two new TYPP publications: the regular TYPP, designed by Ward Heirwegh, with contributions by SLARG researcherrs and friends, and the AdMa TYPP, designed by Joud Toamah, with contributions by Advanced Master of Research 2020-21 participants.*

 *Join us at the launch and get your free copy!
 A collector's item!*